-Working with Book Aid International and Windle International Kenya (WIK), IGF funded the Solar Homework Club, a project that aims to support the provision of quality education by providing access to books and solar lamps in seven secondary schools in Kakuma Refugee Camp, Kenya.
-This has enabled the shipment of 3,065 books comprising of text books, revision guides and teen fiction (all donated to Book Aid International by UK publishers), as well as 864 solar lamps to be used by school teachers and students.
+Working with Book Aid International, Windle International Kenya (WIK), and Windle International Uganda, IGF fund the Solar Homework Club, a project that aims to support the provision of quality education by providing access to books and solar lamps in secondary schools in Kakuma Refugee Camp, Kenya, and Camp Rhino, Uganda.
+This has enabled the shipment of thousands of books comprising of text books, revision guides and teen fiction (all donated to Book Aid International by UK publishers), as well as solar lamps to be used by school teachers and students.
 There is no electricity for the refugee population across either camp, leaving students unable to study or do their homework at home.
 Teachers have unanimously agreed that lending the lamps to students is the best long-term solution.
-Schools will own the lamps and students will be provided with lamps on loan until they bring them back upon completion of their time at school.
+Schools own the lamps and students are provided with lamps on loan until they bring them back upon completion of their time at school.
 This allows the school to serve more students - and help others the following year.
 Teachers note that the lamps encourage school attendance among students and have a profound impact on their learning.

 Teeth Relief are a London-based organisation who are committed to improving oral health within low income communities around the world.
 Their aim is to make knowledge of oral health a fundamental part of health education and have created useful teaching materials centred on a unique training manual which explains oral health practice in plain language.

 Since dental work is expensive and therefore inaccessible to so many, acting to prevent problems before they develop is a valuable investment and, in 2017, Teeth Relief created The Oral Health Manual to equip health works with a guide of basic dental health and practices.
 The guide contains useful teaching material, clearly explaining oral health practice in plain language.